Let’s go back in time just a bit, to the summer of 2012…

 The way I see it, kale is kind of like the skinny jeans you discovered back before everyone else thought they were cool.

-You genuinely liked it.
-You saw it for what it was.
-But now, set amongst the hipsters of East Nashville, you look like you’re only wearing them because the guy sitting next to you is.
+You genuinely liked them.
+You saw them for what they were.
+But now, living amongst the hipsters of East Nashville, you look like you’re only wearing them because the guy sitting next to you is.

-Here in Nashville, there’s this beautiful brunch spot I love, one with farmhouse tables and tall windows and mason jars and local foods, the cafe that holds the distinction of being the first place I ever ate at in this city, on the day before I would meet Tim, the man I’d eventually call my husband.
+Here in Nashville, there’s this beautiful brunch spot that I love, one with farmhouse tables, tall windows, mason jars, and local foods.
+It’s a cafe that holds the distinction of being the first place where I enjoyed a meal in this city, on the day before I met Tim, the man I’d eventually call my husband.

-But other times, there’s kale.
+But on the other hand, there’s kale.

 Kale makes a killer pesto.

 Inspired by the haul at our first CSA pickup of the season, when our bushel box held two kinds of kale, collard greens, lettuce, green onions, garlic, yellow squash, sweet potatoes and strawberries (!), we needed to figure out what we were going to cook.

 Oh, and did I mention that all of this produce arrived the day before we were leaving for Florida?